-Capital Bank Opens New Ultra Modern Branch In Kumasi
+Capital Bank opens new ultra modern branch in Kumasi

 Head of Retail Banking, Eunice Brocke stated that Capital Bank’s retail banking strategy is currently focused on "entrenching ourselves as the best Retail and Household Bank in Ghana through consistent customer-focused innovation."

 We have also introduced SpeedPay to make it possible for customers to deposit cash into their bank accounts through their mobile phones.
-We have also partnered Allied Oil and other distributors to make SpeedPay vouchers available in over 80 Outlets Nationwide.”
+We have also partnered Allied Oil and other distributors to make SpeedPay vouchers available in over 80 Outlets Nationwide,” she added.

 Capital Bank, formely First Capital Plus Bank, was established in October 2009.
 It acquired a full universal banking license in August 2013 and launched its new corporate identity on December 1,2015.